mathiasbynens/regenerate/README.md

 This function takes a `start` and an `end` number and returns an array of numbers progressing from `start` up to and including `end`, i.e. all the numbers within the range _[start, end]_ (inclusive).

+### `regenerate.ranges(ranges)`

+This function takes an array of code point ranges or separate code points, and returns an array containing all the code points within the listed code points or code point ranges.

 ## Usage examples

 Some basic examples: